frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/course-schedule.md

 <!-- add-breadcrumbs -->
 # Course Schedule

-**Course Schedule can be used to for scheduling a particular course by an Instructor.**
+**Course Schedule can be used for scheduling a particular course by an Instructor.**

-Using this feature, a time table or an itinerary can be created in the Institute, wherein each slot will be scheduled via Course scheduling.
+Using this feature, a time table or an itinerary can be created in the Institute, wherein each slot will be scheduled via Course schedule.

 ![Course Schedule](/docs/assets/img/education/education-course-schedule-1.png)